Laravel Post Api 419 Sorry

 });

-Anytime you ascertain a "POST", "PUT", "PATCH", or "DELETE" HTML form in your application, you should include a subconscious CSRF _token
+Anytime you ascertain a "POST", "PUT", "PATCH", or "DELETE" HTML form in your application, you should include a subconscious CSRF _token field in the form then that the CSRF protection middleware can validate the request.
+For convenience, you may apply the @csrf Blade directive to generate the subconscious token input field:

 < form method = " POST " activity = " /profile " >